13 14 As A Decimal

 Q: Can I round the repeating decimal 0.9̅2̅8̅5̅7̅?

 A: You can round the decimal to a certain number of decimal places for practical purposes.
-However, keep in mind that rounding introduces a small error, and the true value is the infinitely repeating decimal.
+Still, keep in mind that rounding introduces a small error, and the true value is the infinitely repeating decimal.

 Q: Are there other methods to convert fractions to decimals besides long division and calculators?